RICHMOND, VA ~ 1908

 The 1990s brought new life to these buildings as incentivized developers adapted the abandoned warehouses and factories, creating new residential and commercial space.
 Lucky Strike was the last building on The Row to undergo this transformation.

 Longleaf acquired a substantial lot of Heart Pine decking from the Lucky Strike building.
-We are milling this material into 4½″ tongue and groove flooring with squared ends.
-The lot has an unusually high percentage of yellow heart intermixed with the more common red heart color, imbuing the boards with vibrant contrast.
-Knot content is moderate, and nail holes are occasional.
-The most distinctive characteristic of this batch is its high resin content that will help this floor stand up to many years of use, and (of course) “It’s Toasted!”
+We milled this material into 4½″ tongue and groove flooring with squared ends.
+The lot had an unusually high percentage of yellow heart intermixed with the more common red heart color, imbuing the boards with vibrant contrast.
+Knot content is moderate, and nail holes were occasional.
+The most distinctive characteristic of this batch was its high resin content that will help this floor stand up to many years of use, and (of course) “It’s Toasted!”

 Original paneling was also saved during the deconstruction.
 This captivating painted paneling was milled years ago with a simple, single bead.
 Edges are the original square profile, slightly rounded with time.
 Thousands of feet are available in a single width with nice lengths.
 We wire-brushed these boards to clean them up a bit.
 Most of the paint remains on the surface, but there are places worn down to the wood.
 The feel is light with a hint of history, a view into the years when men and women worked in the rooms clad with this paneling.